rogertheriault/thing-thermometer/README.md

 ### Hardware Components
 - ESP8266 device, such as Adafruit HUZZAH
 - USB programming cable (usually, a micro-usb DATA cable)
-- (optional) E-paper display, I am using a 1.54" red-black-white display
+- (optional) E-paper display, I am using a 1.54" red-black-white display, you can also use oLED, or omit the display
 - DS18B20 thermometer probe
-- one NeoPixel LED, I used a 5mm diffused LED
 - piezo buzzer
 - 4.7K ohm resistor
 - pushbutton